Now In-Network with TRICARE Insurance

 Antidepressants and antipsychotics can commonly cause the following side effects:

 Brain Center’s San Diego TMS Treatment for PTSD

-Brain Center has leading TMS treatment in San Diego with access to the Theta Burst Express.
-20 Hz magnetic frequencies from theta bursts have shown to produce longer-lasting results and higher remission rates than older TMS technologies.
+Brain Center has leading TMS treatment in San Diego with access to the Theta Burst Stimulation.
+20 Hz magnetic frequencies from theta bursts have been shown to produce longer-lasting results and higher remission rates than older TMS technologies.